guidemetothemoon/kristhecodingunicorn/content/english/techtips/aks_controlplane_tiers.md

   sku_tier                         = "Paid"
 }

-# REST OF THE CODE IS OMMITTED
+# REST OF THE CODE IS OMITTED
 ```

 **Bicep**